Emma's Organic Dairy

 How long do the cows live for?

-The cows here have an average life span of 18 years but we have had cows at 23 in the past.
+The cows here have an average life span of 20 years but we have had cows at 23 in the past.
 This is unusual as the UK norm is 6 short years mainly due to the high yields and intensive lifestyle.
-This is also due to the fact they are on unnatural and high protein diets.
+This is also due to the fact they are on unnatural diets containing proteins and mollassed sugars .
 We do not push our cows and we don’t count the litres produced, we leave that bit up to our girls.
-We rather they have happy lives and a longer stress free life so we get the extra milk in the long run!
+We rather they have happy lives and a longer stress-free life so we get the extra milk in the long run!

 At what age do you calve your cows?

 We calve at 3.
-The normal age in the UK is 2 but we feel that they are still growing at this stage of their life and is not fair to put the extra stress of carrying a calf on them at that point.
+The normal age in the UK is 2 but they are still growing at this stage and it is not fair to put the extra stress of carrying a calf on them at that point, the body focusses on laying down placenta to the detriment of skeletal growth.
 This also helps to add to the long life of our cows.

 How long do the calves stay with their mothers?